MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/The-Server-Cleanup-Wizard.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# The Server Cleanup Wizard
+# The Server cleanup Wizard

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-The Server Cleanup Wizard is integrated into the user interface and can be used to help you manage your disk space.
+The Server cleanup Wizard is integrated into the user interface and can be used to help you manage your disk space.
 This wizard can do the following operations:

--   Remove unused updates and update revisions remove all older updates and update revisions that have not been approved.
+-   remove unused updates and update revisions remove all older updates and update revisions that have not been approved.

--   Delete computers not contacting the server delete all client computers that have not contacted the server in thirty days or more.
+-   delete computers not contacting the server delete all client computers that have not contacted the server in thirty days or more.

--   Delete unneeded update files delete all update files that are not needed by updates or by downstream servers.
+-   delete unneeded update files delete all update files that are not needed by updates or by downstream servers.

 -   Decline expired updates decline all updates that have been expired by Microsoft.